curl/everything-curl/usingcurl-proxies.md

 If you check your browser's network settings, sometimes under an advanced settings tab, you can learn what proxy or proxies your browser is configured to use.
-Chances are very big that you should use the same one or ones when you use curl.
+Chances are big that you should use the same one or ones when you use curl.

 TBD: screenshots of how to find proxy settings in Firefox and Chrome?

 ### PAC

-Some network environments provides several different proxies that should be used in different situations, and a very customizable way to handle that is supported by the browsers.
+Some network environments provides several different proxies that should be used in different situations, and a customizable way to handle that is supported by the browsers.
 This is called "proxy auto-config", or PAC.

 A PAC file contains a JavaScript function that decides which proxy a given